umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 ![](../assets/stochadexI/stochadexI-fundamental-loop.drawio.png)

-The basic computational idea here is illustrated above; we iterate the matrix $X$ forward in time by a row, and use its previous version $X_{0:{\sf t}}$ as an entire matrix input into a function which populates the elements of its latest rows.
-One can easily draw a rough schematic with the same idea in it, and it would probably look something like the diagram below.
+The basic computational idea here is illustrated above; we iterate the matrix forward in time by a row, and use its previous version $X_{0:{\sf t}}$ as an entire matrix input into a function which populates the elements of its latest rows.
+One can easily draw a rough schematic with the same idea in it, and it would probably look something like the rough schematic below.

 ![](../assets/stochadexI/stochadexI-fundamental-loop-code.drawio.png)

-In this diagram above, we have defined: $\texttt{OtherParams}$ as corresponding to the $z$ parameters; $\texttt{[]StateHistory}$ as representing all of the states which were occupied in the past up to this point in time, i.e., $X_{0:{\sf t}}$ (in Go syntax we have potentially partitioned this already into smaller sub-matrices, but this isn't important yet); and $\texttt{CumulativeTimestepsHistory}$ as representing all of the data we might need about the historic timesteps that have been taken (again, this will become more relevant shortly).
+In this diagram above, we have defined: $\texttt{OtherParams}$ as corresponding to the $z$ parameters; $\texttt{[]StateHistory}$ as representing all of the truncated state history up to this point in time, i.e., $X_{{\sf t}-{\sf s}:{\sf t}}$ (in Go syntax we have also potentially partitioned this already into smaller sub-matrices, but this isn't important yet); and $\texttt{CumulativeTimestepsHistory}$ as representing all of the data we might need about the historic timesteps that have been taken (again, this will become more relevant shortly).
+In practice, $X_{{\sf t}-{\sf s}:{\sf t}}$ needs to be truncated up to some user-defined number of timesteps ${\sf s}$ (defining a windowed state history view into the past) due to finite limitations associated with computer memory and performance.

 Pretty simple!
 But why go to all this trouble of storing matrix inputs for previous values of the same process?
 It's true that this is mostly redundant for _Markovian_ phenomena, i.e., processes where their only memory of their history is the most recent value they took.
 However, for a large class of stochastic processes a full memory (or memory at least within some window) of past values is essential to consistently construct the sample paths moving forward.
 This is true in particular for _non-Markovian_ phenomena, where the latest values don't just depend on the immediately previous ones but can depend on values which occured much earlier in the process as well.